-Nightmare jolts are powered by fear.
-We wake because the assumed outcome of any prolonged drop ends with dire consequences.
-Dreamers connect fear to death so the journey down a rabbit hole stops just as soon as the nightmare starts.
+Nightmare jolts are fuelled by fear.
+We wake because the outcome of any prolonged drop usually ends with dire consequences.
+Dreamers connect fall to injury/death so the journey down a rabbit hole stops just as soon as the nightmare starts.
 We wake and never know the fall’s secrets.

-What if we could stay asleep and go where it was supposed to take us?
+What if we could stay asleep throughout the fall?

 Down is not necessarily bad.
 It’s only an assumption that a dream-fall ends in disaster.
-What if that fall was meant to show us something?
-What if that’s where we ought to be or something we should do?
-The real tragedy isn’t any sudden stop, it’s the inability to take a leap and fulfill our subconsciousness’s desire to fall and make discoveries.
+What if that fall was meant to show us something, take us somewhere?
+The real tragedy isn’t any sudden stop, it’s the inability to go where our subconsciousness’s wanted us to be.

 Maybe you’re meant to meet someone special inside the hole.

-What if it’s just a pit?
+What if it’s just a perspective-pit?
 Perhaps it’s depth is measured just so that we could see life from a new angle?

-I going down the rabbit hole with or without you and I’m going keep my eyes wide open.
-I want to know what’s down there.
+I going down the rabbit hole with or without you and I’m keeping my eyes wide open when I do it.

 P.S.
 My two novels are the result of the rabbit holes I recently visited.
 Inside, their characters find their own holes to explore.
 They are double drop stories!